Naimul-Islam-Siam/Naimul-Islam-Siam/README.md

 ## Hello from Siam 👋

-Currently completing my undergrad in Computer Science & Engineering at Rajshahi University of Engineering & Technology [(RUET)](https://www.ruet.ac.bd/).
+🎓 Currently pursuing my bachelor's degree in Computer Science & Engineering at Rajshahi University of Engineering & Technology [(RUET)](https://www.ruet.ac.bd/).

 I like to build stuffs.
 Fascinated with the world of web.
-Everything from good designs to robust engineering seem magical to me.
-Currently exploring and learning as much as I can.
+Everything from good designs to robust engineering, I find those magical.
+Currently trying to explore and learn as much as I can.

 ---